 For Linux targets with an Arm CPU, you also need to install an LM target package.
-This package will have "lm-target-arm" in the filename and the architecture will start with "arm".
-You can install it on top of any LM bundle for a Linux architecture.
+This package will have "Im-target-arm" in the filename and the architecture will start with "arm".
+You can install it on top of any evaluation or LM bundle for a Linux architecture.
 That is, the .run file and the .rtipkg file do not have to use the same Linux architecture string.
-For example, you can install rti\connext\dds-6.1.2-lm-target-armv8Linux4gcc7.3.0.rtipkg on top of rti\connext\dds-6.1.2-lm-x64Linux4gcc7.3.0.run.
+For example, you can install rti\connext\dds-7.2.0-Im-target-armv8Linux4gcc7.3.0.rtipkg on top of rti\connext\dds-7.2.0-eval-x64Linux4gcc7.3.0.run.